What is the Meaning of the Scale in a CGPA System?

 Understand the meaning of the scale in a CGPA system, how it affects academic evaluation, calculation, and global comparison of results

-The Cumulative Grade Point Average (CGPA) is a standardized numerical representation of a student’s academic performance.
+The Cumulative Grade Point Average (CGPA) is a standardized numerical representation of a student's academic performance.
 Unlike traditional percentage scores that may vary across institutions or boards, CGPA provides a uniform metric to compare results.
-It aggregates the grade points obtained in all subjects or courses, giving an overall indication of the student's academic achievement.
+It aggregates the grade points obtained in all subjects or courses, giving an overall indication of the student's academic achievement throughout their educational journey.

 Purpose of Using the CGPA System